Food By Themes

 Like many out there, I am guilty of spending my afternoons as a kid “drinking tea” with my Barbie dolls.
 Yet, growing up made me realise how high tea sessions are so out of my reach, simply because they are too atas and expensive.
 That is, until my best friend recommended Chilli Padi Tok Panjang, which offers an affordable Peranakan high tea buffet.
-Since then, I’ve sifted out more high tea buffets that can fulfil my inner tai tai and yours too.
-Here are 10 high tea buffets in Singapore that you should try if you’re looking to pamper yourself.
+Since then, I’ve sifted out more high tea buffets that can fulfil my inner tai tai and yours.
+Here are 11 high tea buffets in Singapore that you should try if you’re looking to pamper yourself.

-Check out our full Chilli Padi Nonya Cafe review.
+Read our Chilli Padi Nonya Cafe review.

 Website